laminas/laminas-view/doc/book/quick-start.md

 select one).
 A Response Strategy determines how to populate the Response based on the result of rendering.

-zend-view ships with three Rendering and Response Strategies that you can use within your application.
+laminas-view ships with three Rendering and Response Strategies that you can use within your application.

-- `Zend\View\Strategy\PhpRendererStrategy`.
-This strategy is a "catch-all" in that it will always return the `Zend\View\Renderer\PhpRenderer` and populate the Response body with the results of rendering.
+- `Laminas\View\Strategy\PhpRendererStrategy`.
+This strategy is a "catch-all" in that it will always return the `Laminas\View\Renderer\PhpRenderer` and populate the Response body with the results of rendering.
-- `Zend\View\Strategy\JsonStrategy`.
-This strategy will return the `Zend\View\Renderer\JsonRenderer`, and populate the Response body with the JSON value returned, as well as set a `Content-Type` header with a value of `application/json`.
+- `Laminas\View\Strategy\JsonStrategy`.
+This strategy will return the `Laminas\View\Renderer\JsonRenderer`, and populate the Response body with the JSON value returned, as well as set a `Content-Type` header with a value of `application/json`.
-- `Zend\View\Strategy\FeedStrategy`.
-This strategy will return the `Zend\View\Renderer\FeedRenderer`, setting the feed type to either "rss" or "atom", based on what was matched.
+- `Laminas\View\Strategy\FeedStrategy`.
+This strategy will return the `Laminas\View\Renderer\FeedRenderer`, setting the feed type to either "rss" or "atom", based on what was matched.
 Its Response strategy will populate the Response body with the generated feed, as well as set a `Content-Type` header with the appropriate value based on feed type.